molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_2.md

 -----

 To run logistic regression in R, you use the `glm()` function, specifying the `family` as binomial.
-So explore the fit, use the `summary()` function.
+To explore the fit, use the `summary()` function.

 ``` r